Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 • Edition XS – Metal w/high grade plastic, Pleather/Polyester earcup padding.

-In case you were wondering, HIFIMAN claims that the switch from Velour to Polyester (the part that rests on your ears) increases sound transparency.
+In case you were wondering, HIFIMAN claims that the switch from Velour to Polyester (the part that rests on the sides of your head) increases sound transparency.

 Again, we’ll touch on that in a jiffy.